r-santtos-off/JavaScript-course-offered-by-Rocketseat/README.md

 # JavaScript

-## Recordando o básico do JavaScript puro para poder desenvolver um código melhor no React, React Native e Node.js
+## Remembering the basics of pure JavaScript to be able to develop better code in React, React Native and Node.js

 #### [Skylab RocketSeat](https://skylab.rocketseat.com.br/)